Multi-physics Coupling in OpenMC

 fuel.add_element('O', 2.0)

-fuel.temperature = 900.0 # K
+fuel_cell.temperature = 900.0 # K — temperature is a Cell property

 # Configure temperature treatment